 - Failing to refer elderly persons to properly and competent specialists

-- Causing and/or allowing the elderly persons medical conditions to worsen and deteriorate
+- Causing and/or allowing the elderly persons medical conditions to worsen

 - Retaining unqualified and unskilled physicians and personnel